hashicorp/consul/website/source/intro/index.html.markdown

 ## What is Consul?

-Consul has multiple components, but as a whole, it is tool for discovering and configuring services in your infrastructure..
+Consul has multiple components, but as a whole, it is tool for discovering and configuring services in your infrastructure.
 It provides several key features:

 * **Service Discovery**: Clients of Consul can _provide_ a service, such as